 - To manage health and safety situations (if required); and

 - For any other purposes that has been consented to.

-Where the College has express or implied consent, or where otherwise permitted by law, it may use personal information to send information about its services, as well as other information by mail, email, SMS or telephone.
-Individuals receiving information may opt out at any time by contacting the College (see section 13 below).
+5.4.2 Where the College has express or implied consent, or where otherwise permitted by law, it may use personal information to send information about its services, as well as other information by mail, email, SMS, telephone, or other online communication platforms.
+Individuals receiving information may opt out at any time by contacting the College (see section 5.8 below).

-9. Exceptions relating to disclosure of personal information
+5.5.
+Exceptions relating to the disclosure of personal information

 - disclosure is necessary to prevent or lessen an imminent and serious threat to a person’s life or health;